DiseaseTranscriptomicsLab/markeR/README.md

 - `R` `4.4.x`
 - `R` `4.5.x`

+However, due to `Bioconductor` submission requirements, `R` version `4.5.0` is listed as required upon package installation.

 ⚠️ Compatibility with older R versions depends on the specific versions of dependencies installed.
 Older versions of `R` (including `R` `3.5.x`,